samlinux/htsc/meetup-231120/index.md

 - Is the first channel that is created in a Fabric network.
 - There is only one system channel.
 - It defines the set of ordering nodes that form the ordering service.
-- It efines the set of organizations that serve as ordering service administrators.
+- It defines the set of organizations that serve as ordering service administrators.
 - It defines the organizations that are members of blockchain consortium.
 - The consortium is a set of peer organizations that belong to the system channel, but are not administrators of the ordering service.
 Consortium members have the ability to create new channels and include other consortium organizations as channel members.
 - The genesis block of the system channel is required to deploy a new ordering service.